lion-packages/security/README.md

 ```

 ### 3.1 JWT ENCODE

-The function works with 2 parameters, The first parameter is an array with the data to be added to the JWT, The second parameter is optional and it is the lifetime of the JWT.
+The function works with 2 parameters, The first parameter is an array with the data to be added to the JWT, The second parameter is optional and it is the lifetime of the JWT

 ```php
 use LionSecurity\JWT;
 $data = [